noi-techpark/bdp-commons/data-collectors/meteorology-bz/README.md

 package **it.bz.idm.bdp.dcmeteorologybz.dto**
 This package contains the following DTOs:
- - MeteorologyBzDto class: used to store the data after conversion, the data are sent to the OpenDataHub as StationDto.
+ - MeteorologyBzDto: used to store the data after conversion, the data are sent to the OpenDataHub as StationDto.
  - FeaturesDto, Feature, Crs, Geometry, Properties: used to convert JSON string provided by `/stations` service into Java objects.
  - SensorDto: used to convert JSON string provided by `/sensors` service into Java objects.
  - TimeSerieDto: used to convert JSON string provided by `/timeseries` service into Java objects.